JuliaS92/ProteoBench/docs/available-modules/6-subcellprofile-domlfq-protein-DIA-expl.md

 ## Metric calculation

-In this module, the performance of the workflow is evaluated on three metrics.
+In this module, the performance of the workflow is evaluated on these metrics:
 TBD: which proteins are used and why

 1) Profile depth: Number of proteins for which a profile could be calculated.
 Only proteins with 4 or more quantification values in **consecutive** runs are used.
-2) Reproducibility: Coefficients of Variation
-3) Complex scatter: Mean (?) of the mean (?) manhattan distance of protein profiles to the average (?) protein profile per complex
+2) Complex scatter: Mean (?) of the mean (?) manhattan distance of protein profiles to the average (?) protein profile per complex

 ## How to use